DeepSOIC/Lattice2/readme.md

 # License
 Lattice workbench is licenced under LGPL V2, just like FreeCAD.
 For more info, see copying.lib file in the repository.

+# Getting Help

+Documentation: see [Lattice2 wiki](https://github.com/DeepSOIC/Lattice2/wiki) on Github.
+As "wiki" suggests, you can help by editing the documentation.

+If you need help on something specific, you can ask a question on [FreeCAD forum](http://forum.freecadweb.org/index.php) (there is no Lattice forum yet...).
+You can also ask me directly.

+If you have found a bug, report it [here, in Github's issue tracker for Lattice2](https://github.com/DeepSOIC/Lattice2/issues).
+You can also post ideas for new features there.

+If you have fixed a bug, or implemented a new feature you think suits the workbench, or whatever - feel free to make a pull-request here on github.

 # Status
 This version is in devlopment.
 Breaking changes can be introduced at any point.
 If you want to make a project with use of Lattice workbench, it is recommended to stick with Lattice v1.